Vluuks/AndroidPractice/Week2/Lab/README.md

 ➡️ **Exercise 5.2** *Add a case to the `switch` statement for the shape you added to the `enum` in 5.1 and change the code above to test whether your case is recognized.*

-➡️ **Exercise 5.3** *Go back to `StaticTest.java`.
+➡️ **Exercise 5.3** *Go back to `StudentTest.java`.
 Implement an `enum` that represents the various levels that exist: bachelor, master, PhD or some other set of constants you feel is appropriate to represent in an `enum`.*

 ➡️ **Exercise 5.4** *Add a method to the `Student` class that uses the `Switch` statement to print something to the terminal.*